AvaProtocol/OAK-docs/_docs/developer-guide-overview.md

 ## What is a Task?

-In order to use OAK you need to understand our tasks.
-OAK allows you to schedule a singular task, schedule a recurring task, and cancel a task.
+In order to use Ava Protocol you need to understand our tasks.
+Ava Protocol allows you to schedule a singular task, schedule a recurring task, and cancel a task.
 In order to perform these actions you will need to call the appropriate extrinsics in the Automation pallets.
 When calling these extrinsics you will need to pass in the following data.

 - The `account_id` -> This is provided when you sign the extrinsic
 - The `predefined_id`